peterlconlin/entrenchment/README.md

 ### How to Make and Use Your AvidaMT Singularity Vagrant Box

-Step-by-step directions for making and using your AvidaMT Singularity Vagrant Box are available at https://github.com/peterlconlin/entrenchment/AvidaMT-VM/INSTALL.md
+Step-by-step directions for making and using your AvidaMT Singularity Vagrant Box are available at: https://github.com/peterlconlin/entrenchment/tree/main/AvidaMT-VM

 ## DOI for Supplemental Material